Sublimation Ink Guide � Best Sublimation Ink for Epson EcoTanks

 When it comes to choosing the right sublimation ink for your printer, there are thankfully only a few questions to ask:

-1. Do you plan to print a lot of black?
+1. Do you print a lot of black?

 pointing to the open ink cartridge to put the sublimation ink